shoaiyb/sysa/_posts/2021-03-21-best-blogging-platforms.md

 imageshadow: true
 category: [ Blogging, Guide, Beginner ]
 featured: true
-beforetoc: "Starting a blog and wondering what are the best blog sites?
-It can be a tricky choice since it’s a big decision and there are a lot of unique options out there.
-In this post, I’ve made it easy for you to pick what works best for you with a list of the best blogging platforms for beginners."
 toc: true
 ---

+Starting a blog and wondering what are the best blog sites?
+It can be a tricky choice since it’s a big decision and there are a lot of unique options out there.
+In this post, I’ve made it easy for you to pick what works best for you with a list of the best blogging platforms for beginners.

 ## How to Choose the Best Blogging Platform
 Before diving into my list of the best blog sites, it’s important to make sure you know what you’re looking for in a blogging platform.